ayushblaze/Slice-Router/README.md

 - **RTK with Modern Patterns**: Uses `createSlice`, `createAsyncThunk`, and selectors for robust, scalable state management.
 - **React Router Data APIs**: All data fetching and mutations are handled via React Router's loaders and actions—no need for extra libraries.
+- **Order Priority Updates**: Demonstrates advanced React Router patterns with `useFetcher` for optimistic updates and form actions for mutations.
 - **No External Data Fetching Libraries**: Simplicity and performance by relying on native `fetch` and React Router.
 - **Clean, Modular Codebase**: Each feature is isolated, making the codebase easy to navigate and extend.
 - **Beautiful UI**: Tailwind CSS ensures a consistent, modern look.